- Overview of the Newcastle Anstys

 James Ansty was born in 1846 in Bloxworth to parents James Anstey and Sarah Foster.
 In the 1861 Census the family were at Cokers Froome, Dorchester and by the 1871 Census, the family had moved to Piddlehinton in Dorset where James Ansty was a “carpenter and journeyman“.
 James Ansty married Jane Way Tuck in 1872 in Dorchester and they returned to live in Piddlehinton before moving to Boscombe Hampshire in c1876 (where they were living at Ashley Road Christchurch, Hampshire in the 1881 Census, James Ansty was still a carpenter).
 Then on 9 August 1883 at Plymouth, the entire family (James, Jane, George, Frederick, William , Florence, Henry and Maud, and their eldest son Edwin, who was listed separately as Edward) boarded the ship “Dallam Tower” bound for Sydney, New South Wales, Australia.
 The family settled in Newcastle, NSW, around a hundred miles north of Sydney, where they added again to their numbers.
 James Ansty and Jane had children:

 - Edwin James Ansty (b 1871 Piddlehinton, married Annie Ward in 1894 in Newcastle, NSW and had children Edwin J. Ansty (b 1895 Wickham, died 1896 Hamilton); Vera A. Ansty (b 1897 Hamilton); Annie E. Anstey (b 1903 Hamilton).
+The family was living in Buchanan, Cessnock in the 1913 Electoral Roll.
 In 1919 Edwin, a “retired hotelkeeper of Cessnock” (see below) appeared at the inquest to his brother Frederick William Ansty‘s death in a car accident – also see below.
 Edwin James Anstey, later known as Edward, died in 1949.
 His obituary in the ‘Newcastle Morning Herald‘ of 16 June 1949 states “OBITUARY MR. EDWARD ANSTEY.
 Mr. Edward Anstey, of Vincent Street, Cessnock, died last night, aged 79.
 He was one of the best known residents on the Maitland coalfield.
 He was the first licensee of both Abermain and Neath Hotels, and later was licensee of Cessnock Hotel.
 Before going into the hotel business Mr. Anstey was in the railway service.
 He was night officer at Honey suckle Point for 12 years.
 He served as an alderman of Cessnock Municipal Council for a term, was President of Cessnock District Hospital for some years, and was also President years ago of Cessnock Bowling Club.
 He was one of the few surviving members of the old Cessnock Jockey Club, and was its first Clerk of the Course.
 Mr. Anstey always claimed he was the first man to own and drive a car in Cessnock.
 He left a widow and two daughters-Mrs. S. Waddy, of Turramurra, and Mrs. T. N. Chiplin, of Newcastle.“);

 - William C. Ansty (b 1877 Boscombe, died 1898 Wickham, NSW);